Lincoln University (Missouri): History

-By 1921, the college had expanded to offer graduate programs and was officially designated a university by the state of Missouri.
+By 1921, the college had expanded to offer graduate programs.
+It was officially designated a university by the state of Missouri.
 It changed its name to Lincoln University of Missouri.
 In 1954, it opened its doors to applicants of all ethnicities.
 It provides both undergraduate and graduate courses.

-On May 22, 2019, Jefferson City was hit by an EF-3 Tornado, causing significant damage to the historic President's Residence near the campus.
+On May 22, 2019, Jefferson City was hit by an EF3 tornado, causing significant damage to the historic President's Residence near the campus.

-In May 2021, Lincoln University President Jerald Woolfolk announced her plans to step down at the end of the current school year.
+In May 2021, Lincoln University President Jerald Woolfolk announced her plans to step down at the end of that school year.

+In 2024, Lincoln University alumni called for president John B. Moseley to step down following the suicide of vice-president Antoinette Candia-Bailey.
+She had complained of harassment and unfair treatment by him.
+In the ensuing months, an independent investigation was carried out by the University's Board of Curators.
+President of the Board of Curators, Victor B. Pasley, stated “during this exhaustive, independent investigation, no evidence was found that Dr. Moseley bullied Dr. Candia-Bailey."
+After two months of voluntary leave, Moseley was reinstated as President of Lincoln University of Missouri.
+Sherman Bonds, president of the Lincoln University Alumni Association, issued a statement questioning the investigation’s findings and accusing the board of causing “irrevocable harm, shame, hopelessness, and mortification to our beloved University.”

 Presidents

 Athletics

-Lincoln University athletic teams are the Blue Tigers.
-The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Mid-America Intercollegiate Athletics Association (MIAA) since the 2010–11 academic year (which they were a member on a previous stint from 1970–71 to 1998–99, but later left because it had not had a football team since after the 1989 fall season).
-The Blue Tigers previously competed in the Heartland Conference, of which it was a founding conference member, from 1999–2000 to 2009–10.
+The Lincoln University athletic teams are called the Blue Tigers.
+The university is a member of the NCAA Division II ranks, primarily competing in the Great Lakes Valley Conference (GLVC) since the 2024–25 academic year.
+The Blue Tigers previously competed in the Mid-America Intercollegiate Athletics Association (MIAA) from 2010–11 to 2023–24 (which they were a member on a previous stint from 1970–71 to 1998–99, but later left because it had not had a football team since after the 1989 fall season), as well as the Heartland Conference, of which it was a founding conference member, from 1999–2000 to 2009–10.

-Lincoln competes in nine intercollegiate varsity sports: Men's sports include basketball, football, golf and track & field; while women's sports include basketball, cross country, golf, softball and track & field.
+Lincoln competes in twelve intercollegiate varsity sports: Men's sports include baseball, basketball, football, golf, soccer, and track & field; while women's sports include basketball, cross country, golf, soccer, softball and track & field.

 The school revitalized its football program and re-entered the MIAA in 2010.
 The Lincoln University Women's Track Team made NCAA Division II history by winning the Outdoor Track and Field Championships five consecutive times.